 All directors should participate in continuous professional development to develop and refresh their knowledge and skills.
 This is to ensure that their contribution to the Board remains informed and relevant.
-The Company has arranged adequate training for directors to enhance their understanding of the Group's business operations and responsibility.
+During the year, all directors received adequate reading materials for training, regular updates and important amendments to the Listing Rules and other regulatory requirements.
+The Company also arranged site visit for directors to enhance their understanding of the Group's business operation and responsibility.